Git Triangular Workflow - @{push} branches

 git push --force-with-lease forkg pf

-git push --delete fork my-feature(auto-deleted by Refined Github)
+git push --delete fork my-feature(auto-deleted by g prm)

 Configuration